Do Auditory, Visual and Kinesthetic Learning Styles Exist?

 What Are Learning Styles?

 The idea behind learning styles is that students learn in different ways.
 Visual learners learn best by seeing information, such as pictures and colorful outlines.
 Auditory learners learn best by hearing, through lectures or recordings.
 Kinesthetic learners learn best through hands on assignments.
-About 90% of teachers believe that learning styles exist.
-Many create lesson plans that teach material with these three learning styles in mind.
+About ninety percent of teachers believe these various learning styles exist.
+Many create lesson plans designed to teach material with these three learning styles in mind.

 Do Learning Styles Actually Exist?

 Yes and no. People do have preferences in how they learn.
 But those preferences don’t make them better learners, according to Cognitive Psychologist Daniel Willingham, a professor of Psychology at the University of Virginia.
 There is no evidence that learning styles improve learning.
 Willingham says that students do learn differently and that teachers should take this into account.
 Some students love to learn and some don’t.
 Some students have more aptitude than others.
 Some have more background knowledge than others.
 Some students have learning disabilities.
 These are differences in cognitive ability rather than cognitive style.

 Willingham acknowledges that students will often have preferences in how they learn.
 Some students may prefer lectures.
 Others may prefer videos and pictures.
 Some may enjoy hands on activities.
 But,

 "when these tendencies are put to the test under controlled conditions, they make no difference—learning is equivalent whether students learn in the preferred mode or not."

 Why Learning Styles Don't Impact Learning